 Fake Grass For Dogs: Pet-Friendly Artificial Turf Your Dog Will LOVE!

-If you are a dog owner and are considering using this option in a dog run or for your lawn, you are probably wondering just how pet-friendly it is and how it compares to natural grass in regards to its ability to hold up to frequent use by dogs.
+If you are a dog owner and are considering using synthetic grass in a dog run or for your lawn, you are probably wondering just how pet-friendly artificial turf is or how it holds up to frequent use.

 Is Artificial Grass Safe for Pets?